-If you have premature ejaculation caused by physical conditions, your GP should be able to suggest possible treatment options.
+If you have ejaculation problems caused by physical conditions, your GP should be able to suggest possible treatment options.

-Treating premature ejaculation caused by psychological factors can be more challenging, but most men who persevere with treatment have successful outcomes.
+Treating ejaculation problems caused by psychological factors can be more challenging, but most men who persevere with treatment have successful outcomes.

-There are a number of self-help techniques that you may want to try before seeking medical help.
+There are a number of things you can try yourself before seeking medical help, such as:

 - masturbating an hour or two before having sex

 - using a thick condom to help decrease sensation

 - taking a deep breath to briefly shut down the ejaculatory reflex (an automatic reflex of the body during which ejaculation occurs)